vectordotdev/vector/docs/highlights/2021-02-11-0-12-upgrade-guide.md

 +encoding.codec = "json"
 ```

+For clarity, the `text` option strips away all structured data and passes only the value of the `message` field.
+It is
+intended for use cases where Vector acts as a proxy and should not alter data.
+For most use cases we recommend `json`
+since it includes all structured data.

 ### Vector `check_fields` conditions now require the `type` option

 With the [announcement][vrl_announcement] of the [Vector Remap Language][vrl_reference] (VRL), [pull request #5978][pr_5978]
 _deprecated_ the `check_fields` conditions in favor of using [VRL boolean expressions][vrl_boolean_expression].
 The old
 `check_fields` conditions were limiting and suffered from many of the [pitfalls][config_synytax_pitfalls] outlined in
 the VRL announcement.
-Configuration languages, like TOML, are very bad at expressing boolean conditions and severly
+Configuration languages, like TOML, are bad at expressing boolean conditions and severly
 limited how users could [route][route_transform], [filter][filter_transform], and [reduce][reduce_transform] data.

 While `check_fields` is deprecated and still supported, you will need to explicitly opt-into the feature by adding the